Jedsadaviriya/schoolmanagmentsystem/README.md

 ![App Overview](assets/sms-demo-overview.gif)

-**A modern web app to organise grades, modules, and school events – simple and efficient.**
+**A modern web app to organise grades, modules, and school events.
+Simple and efficient.**

 ---